 The Case for Virtuous, Image-bearing Institutions and Your Part in Building Them, Part 2 of 2

-We mentioned last week that Ben Sasse left politics because he felt his evangelical conservatism was better suited in this season to building a virtuous, image-bearing educational institution.
-Sasse’s connection to politics calls to mind another lens that might give us a better handle on how thrones, dominions, principalities, and powers are different, or at least more than, “the sum total of all the humans involved.”
+We mentioned last week that Ben Sasse left politics because he felt his evangelical conservatism was better suited in this season for building a virtuous, image-bearing educational institution.
+Sasse’s perspective and pivot call to mind another lens that might give us a better handle on how thrones, dominions, principalities, and powers are different, or at least more than, “the sum total of all the humans involved.”
 Historically, Republicans have tended to emphasize the need for individuals to change.
-Democrats have tended to emphasize the need for systems to do the same.
+Democrats have tended to highlight the need for systems to do the same.
 The truth is change is usually needed in both.
 For example, racism shows up vividly in individuals like Hitler or Dylan Ruth—the 22-year-old white supremacist who attended a small Bible study gathering in Charleston, SC.
 But it also shows up in systems like redlining and mass incarceration.
 Again, it’s important that we address both individual and systemic racism, however, systemic racism gets closer to an “ethos,” the kind that’s associated with the malevolent, even satanic, powers spoken of in Ephesians 6:12.

 But here’s the good news that we say we believe: